KaiPereira/portfolio/src/lib/posts/boreal.md

 I feel really bad for the organizers because they put so much thought into each activity that would happen at each station, and they had to re-book **every single flight**.
 But it still wasn't the end to the journey, we could hang out in Vancouver, do activities on the train and still learn a lot.

+And honestly, the experience is enough as is, just meeting everyone and doing something like this is absolutely incredible.

 So we traveled back to the station, and then ended off the night with some karaoke.
 I then worked on my project for a couple hours and went to sleep in the morning as programmers do.
 I was actually kind of scared to have caffeine because I'm already pretty hyper so I didn't have any of the 350 Celsius's but I still stayed up quite late meeting people!
+I honestly missed out on the caffeine and should've drunken some, big mistake on my part and don't be afraid to drink caffeine guys!
+Helps you stay up so you can experience the cool moments at night.

+I was sticking to my comfort zone during this project, just making the bore-ad service with nextjs and json files, but I really wish that I made a project with someone experienced in completely different technologies, so that's something I'm definitely going to have to do in the future.

 ![](/images/Pasted%20image%2020250829161614.png)